pachyderm/pachyderm/doc/concepts/data-concepts/repo.md

 Output repositories
  Pachyderm automatically creates output repositories pipelines write results of computations into these repositories.
+ The output repository is the `pfs/out` located in your container.

 You can view the list of repositories in your Pachyderm cluster by running the `pachctl list repo` command.